yusufsumerrr/STM32-BMP388/README.md

 h = 44330 \cdot \left[ 1 - \left( \frac{P}{P_0} \right)^{0.1903} \right]
 $$

 	Where:
-	-	is the measured ambient pressure,
+	-	$P$ is the measured ambient pressure,
-	-	is the sea-level reference pressure.
+	-	$P_0$ is the sea-level reference pressure.

-	-$P$
-	-$P_0$

 -	``Data Structuring:`` All computed values (pressure, temperature, and altitude) are stored in a dedicated data structure (DataStruct) to allow easy and efficient access by other parts of the project.